 Illicit Drug Exposure

 Emergency medical services (EMS) providers, firefighters, and law enforcement personnel are among those who may encounter illicitly-manufactured drugs during their work.
 Given the potential for exposure to these drugs and the hazardous substances used to produce them, it is important that workers in these industries understand how to protect themselves.
-The Worker Training Program (WTP) is developing an awareness-level training tool on the prevention of occupational exposure to fentanyl and other synthetic opioids.
+The Worker Training Program (WTP) has developed an awareness-level training tool on the prevention of occupational exposure to fentanyl and other opioids.
 Several WTP awardees have also developed training courses for workers who may be involved in a methamphetamine (meth) lab discovery or a meth lab cleanup.
-These resources are found below, along with additional health and safety resources related to occupational exposure to synthetic opioids and the hazards associated with clandestine meth labs.
+These resources are found below, along with additional health and safety resources related to occupational exposure to opioids and the hazards associated with clandestine meth labs.

 WTP Awardee Resources

 - Midwest Consortium for Hazardous Waste Worker Training

 Agency for Toxic Substances and Disease Registry (ATSDR)

 National Institute for Occupational Safety and Health (NIOSH)

 - Fentanyl: Preventing Occupational Exposure to Emergency Responders

 - Science Blog: Fentanyl Exposure Risks for Law Enforcement and Emergency Response Workers